-d) Movements on Non-Current Assets during the year
+c) Movements on Non-Current Assets during the year

 On 8 July 2014 the Authority was gifted a piece of land in Bransgore by Frampton Estates Ltd. The land was given on a 999-year lease for a peppercorn rent but restricting its future use to that for affordable housing.
-The land was subsequently valued at £45,000.
+The Authority built two semi-detached affordable homes on the site, completed in August 2016, and estimated their useful life at 100 years with straight-line depreciation charged.
+The Authority classified the land and properties as Community Assets and had them valued by a professional valuer at Hampshire County Council Property Services (Caroline Egan,

-Following the completion of two semi-detached affordable homes on the plot funded through developer contributions in August 2016, the total cost of the properties was £465,000.
-The useful life of the properties was estimated at 100 years and straight-line depreciation charged.
-The Authority classified the properties as Community Assets and had them valued by a professional valuer at Hampshire County Council Property Services (Caroline Egan, MRICS) as at 31 March 2017 on an 'EUV-SH' (Existing Use Value - Social Housing) basis.
-The professional valuation given was £270,000 - giving a total of £315,000 for the land and buildings.
+MRICS) as at 31 March 2017 on an 'EUV-SH' (Existing Use Value - Social Housing) basis at £315,000.

-The Land and Buildings have not be revalued this year.
-Depreciation for the year was $\pounds 2,717$, giving a total of $\pounds 312,000$ for the land and buildings as at 31 March 2018.
+The land and buildings have not been revalued this year.
+Depreciation for the year was £2,717 - giving a current valuation of £310,000 as at 31 March 2019.